jrodewig/wanderahead.github.io/_posts/2025-04-11-must-see-attractions-in-outer-banks-this-summer.md

           /assets/img/2025-04-10-must-see-attractions-in-outer-banks-this-summer/ruined-folly-at-jockeys-ridge-state-park-in-the-outer-banks-nc-480.webp
   480w,
   /assets/img/2025-04-10-must-see-attractions-in-outer-banks-this-summer/ruined-folly-at-jockeys-ridge-state-park-in-the-outer-banks-nc-665.webp
-  665w" sizes="(max-width: 665px) 100vw, 665px" alt="Ruined folly at Jockey’s
+  665w" sizes="(max-width: 665px) 100vw, 665px" alt="Ruined folly at Jockey's
   Ridge State Park in the Outer Banks, NC" width="665" height="499" loading="lazy" />

-Beaches might come to mind when you think of the Outer Banks, but how about the East Coast’s tallest sand dunes?
-[Jockey’s Ridge State Park](https://www.ncparks.gov/state-parks/jockeys-ridge-state-park) boasts a surreal landscape of soft, pale brown peaks dotted with green trees.
+Beaches might come to mind when you think of the Outer Banks, but how about the East Coast's tallest sand dunes?
+[Jockey's Ridge State Park](https://www.ncparks.gov/state-parks/jockeys-ridge-state-park) boasts a surreal landscape of soft, pale brown peaks dotted with green trees.
 Kick off your shoes, climb to the top, and soak in views of the Atlantic Ocean and Roanoke Sound.
-It’s also an adventure spot: watch hang gliders soar, fly a kite, or try kiteboarding, windsurfing, or sandboarding.
-There’s swimming access on the soundside too.
+It's also an adventure spot: watch hang gliders soar, fly a kite, or try kiteboarding, windsurfing, or sandboarding.
+There's swimming access on the soundside too.
 Sunrises and sunsets here are unbeatable.
 Admission is free.

-## Jennette’s Pier
+## Jennette's Pier

 <img
   src="/assets/img/2025-04-10-must-see-attractions-in-outer-banks-this-summer/jennettes-pier-in-the-outer-banks-nc-665.webp"